 In the event of a disaster, if you must evacuate, the most important thing you can do for your pets is to evacuate them too.
-If you are away from you home when your neighborhood is evacuated you will not be allowed back to retrieve you pet, so make arrangements with neighbors before a disaster strikes.
+If you are away from you home when your neighborhood is evacuated you will not be allowed back to retrieve your pet, so make arrangements with neighbors before a disaster strikes.

 - Make sure that your pets are current on their vaccinations.
-Pet shelters may require proof of vaccines. - Keep a collar with identification on your pet and have a leash on hand to control your pet. - If possible have a properly-sized pet carrier for each animal. - Have a supply of food, water and any required medications.
+Pet shelters may require proof of vaccines. - Keep a collar with identification on your pet and have a leash on hand to control your pet. - Have a properly-sized potable pet carrier for each animal. - Have a supply of food, water and any required medications.

-Animals brought to a pet shelter are required to have a proper identification collar, and all belongings (leash, food bowl and food, water, and their medications).
+Animals brought to a pet shelter are required to have a proper identification collar, and all belongings (leash, food, bowl, toys, water, and their medications).